-The Chief Education Officer, Diversity is responsible for the leadership, management and development of Diversity Officers who are supporting syllabus development as part of the Curriculum Reform Program with a focus on equity and ensuring access for the diversity of learners.
-They are responsible for building collaborative relationships across syllabus development teams K-12, the Diversity Unit in the Curriculum Standards Directorate and other Divisions across the agency to ensure the effective delivery of reform syllabuses within the time frame outlined in the NSW Government's response to the NSW Curriculum Review.
-An important aspect of the role is to maintain and strengthen relationships with Diversity stakeholder groups.
-The role requires effective leadership and management of Reform projects and people in accordance with the NSW Government's response to the NSW Curriculum Review.
+The Chief Education Officer, Aboriginal Education Curriculum Reform is responsible for the leadership, management and development of Aboriginal Education Officers who are supporting syllabus development as part of the Curriculum Reform Program.
+They are responsible for building collaborative relationships across syllabus development teams K-12, the Aboriginal Curriculum Unit in the Curriculum Standards Directorate and other Divisions across the agency to ensure the effective delivery of reform syllabuses within the time frame outlined in the NSW Government's response to the NSW Curriculum Review.
+An important aspect of the role is to maintain and strengthen relationships with Aboriginal and Torres Strait Islander stakeholder groups, including the Aboriginal Advisory Group who are supporting the implementation of recommendation 5.3 from the NSW Government's response to the NSW Curriculum Review.